cyotek/Cyotek.Data.Ini/README.md

 // or if you're reading multiple values, it is more efficient to get the section first IniSectionToken section;

-section = (IniSectionToken)document.GetSection("Settings"); // this will also create it if it doesn't exist Console.WriteLine(section.GetValue("longTest"));
+section = (IniSectionToken)document.CreateSection("Settings"); // this will return the existing section if found, or create a new one if not
+Console.WriteLine(section.GetValue("longTest"));
 Console.WriteLine(section.GetValue("shortTest"));
 Console.WriteLine(section.GetValue("stringTest"));

+section = (IniSectionToken)document.GetSection("Settings"); // this version returns null if the section doesn't exist

 // to get a list of defined names, you can call GetNames foreach (string name in section.GetNames())